 The current fee can be found under Article 2 item 11 of the Rules relating to Fees.
 This fee applies irrespective of the technical field and/or complexity of the case.

-In the centralised procedures established by the European Patent Convention, the boards of appeal are the first and final judicial instance with appellate jurisdiction at European level.
-Accordingly, if a European patent is revoked by the technical board of appeal, there is no further legal remedy at national level.
-If, however, a patent is upheld at the end of the appeal procedure, a competitor may institute national nullity proceedings in a particular member state if, for example, he wants the patent to be declared invalid in that country.
-The boards of appeal cannot refer any questions of law to the European Court of Justice because the legal systems of the European Patent Office - i.e. that of the European Patent Convention - and the EU are not connected with each other.
+In the centralised procedures established by the European Patent Convention, the Boards of Appeal are the first and final judicial instance with appellate jurisdiction at European level.
+Accordingly, if a European patent is revoked by the Technical Board of Appeal, there is no further legal remedy at national level.
+If, however, a patent is upheld at the end of the appeal proceedings, a competitor may institute national nullity proceedings in a Contracting State if, for example, he wants the patent to be declared invalid in that country.
+The Boards of Appeal cannot refer any questions of law to the European Court of Justice because the legal systems of the European Patent Office - i.e. that of the European Patent Convention - and the EU are not connected with each other.

-The initiative to reorganise the boards of appeal as a separate unit achieved its purpose in 2016 when the Administrative Council of the European Patent Organisation, at its 148th meeting in Munich on 29 and 30 June 2016, approved a comprehensive reform package concerning the boards.
-The aims of the reform are to strengthen the boards’ organisational and managerial autonomy and increase their efficiency.
-The reform takes effect within the existing framework of the European Patent Convention, without requiring its revision.
-It includes a new institutional framework.
+At its 148th meeting in Munich on 29 and 30 June 2016, the Administrative Council of the European Patent Organisation approved a comprehensive reform package concerning the Boards of Appeal.
+The aims of the reform were to strengthen the Boards’ organisational and managerial autonomy and increase their efficiency.
+The reform was effected within the existing framework of the European Patent Convention, without requiring its revision.

 The Boards of Appeal Committee (BOAC), which was also called into being as part of the reform, is a subsidiary body of the Administrative Council.
-The BOAC acts as a link between the Administrative Council and the Boards of Appeal, reports to the Administrative Council and provides guidance to the President of the Boards of Appeal on the management and organisation of the Boards of Appeal at a general level, especially with regard to efficiency and independence.
+The BOAC acts as a link between the Administrative Council and the Boards of Appeal, reports to the Administrative Council and provides guidance to the President of the Boards of Appeal on the management and organisation of the Boards of Appeal at a general level, especially with regard to matters of independence and efficiency.